-Proposed next steps: The Scientific Committee and Conservation Committees may wish to raise any issues for communication to particular RFMOs on which IWC are represented as observers, or for the Executive Secretary to bring to the RSN.
+Proposed next steps: The Secretariat will continue its efforts to strengthen engagement with the RFMOs.
+In addition, the commission may wish to invite the Scientific Committee and Conservation Committees to raise any issues for communication to particular RFMOs on which IWC are represented as observers, or for the Executive Secretary to bring to the RSN.